 It's still a big phone and it perhaps looks a little old compared to the iPhone X now, but it's still a solid performer with a great camera.
-Importantly, it's going to be more affordable than the iPhone X, so if you want to go big on Apple without spending all your money, this is the phone for you.
+Importantly, it's more affordable than the iPhone X, so if you want to go big on Apple without spending all your money, this is the phone for you.

-Read the full review: Apple iPhone 8 Plus
+- Read the full review: Apple iPhone 8 Plus

 9. Google Pixel 2 XL

-Read the full review: Google Pixel 2 XL
+- Read the full review: Google Pixel 2 XL

-Read the full review: HTC U11
+- Read the full review: Nokia 6.1

-12. LG V30
+11. LG V30

 One of the unique elements that adds appeal to the V30 is the wide-angle camera on the rear.
 While others offer zoom, LG's offering gives you something you can't capture without this special hardware.
 It gives you a perspective you don't get from another phone and that's refreshing.

-Read the full review: LG V30
+- Read the full review: LG V30

-13. Blackberry KeyOne
+12. Blackberry KeyOne

-Read the full review: BlackBerry KeyOne
+- Read the full review: BlackBerry KeyOne

-15. Apple iPhone SE
+13. Apple iPhone SE

-The iPhone SE has all the power of the iPhone 6S, giving you speed and power that smaller phones often fail to give you.
-It's a full-bore iPhone experience that's pared with an excellent camera, offering the consistency you expect from Apple.
+The iPhone SE has the power of the iPhone 6S, giving you speed and power that smaller phones often fail to give you, although it's now a few years old.
+It's an iPhone experience that's pared with an great camera, offering the consistency you expect from Apple.

 - Read the full review: Apple iPhone SE